An explicit solution to the weak Schottky problem

-However, consider then the lowest degree term of the expansion of two monomials where all columns are the same, except say for $\chars{\ep_g}{\de_g}=\chars00$ in one monomial versus $\chars{\ep_g}{\de_g}=\chars01$ in the other.
-Then for these two monomials the lowest degree terms would give the same expression in $\tau_{ab}$, for $1\le a<b\le 4$, times the same product of theta constants in variables $t_5,\ldots,t_{g-1}$, and also times the same factor of $\theta^2\chars00(t_g)\theta^2\chars01(t_g)$ in both cases --- as in each case both of these characteristics appear four times under the square root.
-Thus altogether this lowest degree term is the same for these two monomials that appear in $s_{34}$.
-However, as the signs of the individual square roots of degree 8 monomials cannot be determined, it could be that the signs are such that these two lowest degree terms simply cancel.
-In that case the desired lowest degree term of the expansion of $s_{34}$ would cancel out, and the argument above would fail.
-The doubling method allows us to deal with this problem.
-Alternatively, one could take another explicit suitably chosen linear combination of the Riemann's quartic relations, to ensure that the terms with $\chars\ep\de=\chars{\bf 0}{\bf 0}$ cannot fully cancel out, so that the proof above would also work. \end{rem}
+But then for two monomials appearing in $s_{34}$, where all columns are the same, except say for $\chars{\ep_g}{\de_g}=\chars00$ in one monomial versus $\chars{\ep_g}{\de_g}=\chars01$ in the other, the lowest degree term of the expansion is exactly the same.
+Indeed, these two lowest degree terms give the same expression in $\tau_{ab}$, for $1\le a<b\le 4$, times the same product of theta constants in variables $t_5,\ldots,t_{g-1}$, but also times the same factor of $\theta^2\chars00(t_g)\theta^2\chars01(t_g)$ in both cases --- as in each case both of these characteristics appear four times under the square root.
+However, as the signs of the individual square roots of degree 8 monomials cannot be determined, it could be that these two lowest degree terms simply cancel.
+Thus it could be that the desired lowest degree term of $s_{34}$ would cancel out, and the argument above would fail.
+Using Fay's (generalized) Riemann theta formula, or equivalently the doubling trick (see~\Cref{rem:doubling}) to obtain $R_{34}$ allows us to overcome this crucial difficulty. \end{rem}

 For arbitrary genus $g$, there are $\binom{g}{4}$ Poincar\'e relations.
 In particular, already for $g=5$ only 3 out of the 5 Poincar\'e relations can be locally independent for dimension reasons.
 Following Rauch's ideas~\cite[p.228]{rafabook} for $g=5$, one can exhibit for any $g\ge 4$ a collection of